Kayla Baier (She/Her/Hers)

 Meredith hails from Cincinnati, OH.
 She graduated with a B.S in Public Health from Ohio State University.
 Meredith developed a passion for service in the mountains of Appalachia while working for an emergency home repair agency.
 Knowing she wanted to complete a year of service post-grad she turned to AmeriCorps Cape Cod.
 She was a year 18 member in Wellfleet where she served with the Town of Wellfleet at the Health and Conservation Department.
 After developing an affinity for the ocean, she continued her journey up the coast to Maine as an Island Institute fellow to improve health and wellness initiatives at the St. George school.
 Knowing she couldn’t stay away from the Cape for too long she returned to be the Year 20 Upper Cape Program Supervisor.
 Meredith enjoys eating and hiking her way through all the places she has been lucky enough to call home.
 In her free time, you can find Meredith beachcombing on the Outer Cape or checking out local small-town festivals and events.

 Outer Cape Program Supervisor

-Alex’s primary responsibility is to oversee the day-to-day operation, management, and maintenance of the LeHac House in Wellfleet and oversee the team-based activities of his members including Group Projects, Saturday Service projects and house dinners and meetings.
+Phoebe’s primary responsibility is to oversee the day-to-day operation, management, and maintenance of the Wellfleet House, and oversee the team-based activities of her members including Group Projects, Saturday Service projects, and house dinners and meetings.
 All supervisors reside in the AmeriCorps residences and ensure member adherence to programmatic guidelines within the residence.
 They also provide support to member training and the program’s volunteer engagement activities.

 Upper Cape Program Supervisor